vanessacl/ip-address-tracker/README.md

 - Use a local server (e.g., VS Code Live Server) or open index.html in a browser.

+#### 5. Set up the Geo.ipify API key as an environment variable named API_KEY in Netlify.

+## Deployment

+- Deploy the project to Netlify by connecting your GitHub repository.
+- Ensure the netlify.toml file is included to configure the function and redirect routes.
+- The app will be live at the Netlify-provided URL (e.g., https://your-app.netlify.app).

 ## Usage

-### 1. Open the app:
+1. Open the app in a web browser.

-- Navigate to http://localhost:8080 (or the port provided by your server).
-- The app loads your current IP’s details by default.

-### 2. Search for an IP or domain:

-- Enter an IPv4 address (e.g., 8.8.8.8) or domain (e.g., google.com) in the input field.
+2. Enter an IP address (e.g., 8.8.8.8) or domain (e.g., google.com) in the search bar.
-- Click the search button or press Enter to fetch details.
+3. lick the search button or press Enter to fetch and display the geolocation data.
-- View the IP, location, timezone, ISP, and map marker updated with the results.

-### 3. Interact with the map:

-- Zoom or pan the map to explore the location.
-- Click the marker to see the city in a popup.
+4. The map will update to show the location, with a popup indicating the city.

+## File Structure

+- index.html: Main HTML structure.
+- css/index.css: Custom styles.
+- js/script.js: Client-side JavaScript logic.
+- netlify/functions/get-ip-data.js: Serverless function to fetch Geo.ipify data.
+- netlify.toml: Netlify configuration.
+- package.json: Project metadata and dependencies.
+- libs/leaflet/: Leaflet library files.

+## Contributing

+Feel free to submit issues or pull requests on the GitHub repository.

+## Acknowledgments

+- Geo.ipify for the geolocation API.
+- Leaflet for the mapping library.
+- Netlify for hosting and serverless functions.

 ## License